What Nutrients Do Dogs Need?

 FATS

 Essential fatty acids like ones found in fish oil provide the most concentrated source of calories and add flavor and texture to pet food.
-Omega 3 and 6 fatty acids contribute to a healthy skin and coat, aiding in relief from itching, scratching, dry skin, dull coat, and hair loss.
+Omega 3 and 6 fatty acids contribute to a healthy skin and coat, supporting relief from itching, scratching, dry skin, dull coat, and hair loss.
 Fat also contains vitamins A, vitamin D, vitamin E, and vitamin K.

 MINERALS